FairHypo/pw-collection/README.md

 # PW collection bot
-The cards are moving under the hood while you are making something great again.
+The cards move themselves right “under the hood” while you're making something great again or chatting in clan chat.

-The script can be used both ways: within Tampermonkey add-on or standalone via copy-pasting in browser console.
+The script can be used both ways: within Tampermonkey browser add-on or standalone via copy-pasting in browser console.

 [Install the script](https://github.com/FairHypo/pw-collection/raw/main/collection.user.js)